RobRendell/gTove/README.md

 * Find by name on tabletop.
 * A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?
+* Add mechanisms for the GM to control who is on the tabletop, to ban users or have a whitelist or "X is trying to join, allow/deny" etc.

+* Sanity checks for rootFolder, to protect against moving things in the Drive UI.
+* Support mp4s for maps (and minis)?
+* Custom avatars
 * Bobby: Weird bug that happens sometimes: I click a mini and make it flat, then, leaving the context menu open, I click rename and the entire screen goes white.
-* Option for players to load a tabletop without even logging in, just using anonymous queries?
-They'd need to enter name/avatar/email.
 * Try to optimise the order of auth vs anonymous GAPI calls (e.g. when I'm a player, try anonymous first).
-* Add mechanisms for the GM to control who is on the tabletop, to ban users or have a whitelist or "X is trying to join, allow/deny" etc.
 * Lock/unlock all pieces button?
 * "Pull selected minis here"?
 "All (visible) minis"?
 * Hide/show mini name